aslant/simplicate/README.md

 ## Abbreviated URLs

-If a port is supplied but the protocol and hostname are both omitted, then the protocol and port are inferred as `http://127.0.0.1`.
+If a port is supplied but the protocol and hostname are both omitted, then the protocol and hostname are inferred as `http://127.0.0.1`.

 For example `:9999/foo_db` is mapped to `http://127.0.0.1:9999/foo_db`, `:8888` is mapped to `http://127.0.0.1:8888`.